 This seminar will be a rotating list of topics, but will place a strong emphasis on oral communication, including presentations, meetings, and interviews.
-In an EdWeek article, "good oral communication skills got the #1 slot among the 15 job skills that executives and hiring managers identified as very important in new hires."
-Public speaking is an essential element of success in most jobs; yet it is often people's greatest fear.
+Public speaking is an essential element of success in most jobs, yet it is often people's greatest fear.
 This course focuses on reducing fear by helping students learn, step by step, how to prepare and deliver engaging and persuasive presentations in both small and large group settings.
 Students also learn how to integrate audiovisual components effectively for maximum audience impact.
 The course's primary focus will be the preparation and delivery of presentations.
+This English course counts toward partial fulfillment of the General Education requirements at Alfaisal University.